moderne-vulnerability-fixes-june2022/microprofile-meeting-persistence/README.md

 #### Copy the application to the `apps` folder
 The Maven POM deploys the application into the `dropins` folder of the Liberty server but this doesn’t allow a shared library to be used.
 So, instead, the application needs to be copied to the `apps` folder:

-1. Search in the `pom.xml` for the string ‘dropins’, you should see this:
+1. Search in the `pom.xml` for the string `dropins`, you should see this:
 ```xml
 <goals>
     <goal>copy-resources</goal>